How do I declare my Curvo account to the Belgian National Bank?

 Enter the account information.
 You must first find your account number.

-To find your account ID, head on over to "Account" on the app then click on "Profile".
+To find your account ID, head on over to "Account" on the app then click on "Personal information".
 You'll see your account ID at the bottom of the screen.

 Then fill in: